Sydney Sippe: Honours

-Sippe and the other returning pilot received the French Legion of Honour (rarely given to foreigners) immediately after the Friedrichshafen raid, at the request of General Joffre himself.
-Sippe was awarded the Distinguished Service Order in the 1915 New Year Honours, and the OBE in the 1919 New Year's Honours.
+All three pilots—including Briggs, then a prisoner of war—were decorated with the French Legion of Honour (rarely given to foreigners) immediately after the Friedrichshafen raid, at the request of General Joffre himself; the crosses were pinned on Sippe and Babington by the Governor of Belfort at a review on the morning of 23 November, and the Royal Aero Club recorded the decoration of all three members.
+All three pilots were awarded the Distinguished Service Order in the 1915 New Year Honours.
+Sippe was awarded the OBE in the 1919 New Year's Honours.
 He was also awarded the Croix de Guerre, and made a Chevalier of the Belgian Order of Leopold.